VRDog28/BrowserLinux/wiki/firmware.md

 - At least Version 1.0.0
 ### 💬 TUTORIAL
 type `sudo -s` if you haven't already
-type `flash` to unlock the firmware
+type `flash` to unlock the firmware (On version 2.0.0 you first have to disable wp.
+Enter `sudo rm /etc/.write-protect`)
 type `touch /firm/firmware.js` to create a base
 finally type `nano /firm/firmware.js` to edit the new firmware.
 NOTE: